tychonievich/cso1-s2022/markdown/lab06-bomb.md

 -   Some useful `lldb` commands:

     `(lldb) frame variable`
-    :   prints out the name and value of local variables in scope at your current place in the code.
+    :   prints out the name and value of local variables in scope at your current place in the code, if any.

     `(lldb) register read`
     :   prints the values of all registers except floating-point and vector registers